ml-archive/bib/README.md

 9. After hitting the API a few times, visit http://localhost:8000/bib/ to see all requests and responses.

+**Note:** In settings, make sure that `debug=True`.
+Be sure to turn debug off in production or else your database will be bloated with Bib objects.

 TO DOs
 -----------

 * Render request headers
 * Finish Test App test suite
+* Make sure pep8 compliant